jscad/OpenJSCAD.org/packages/io/svg-serializer/README.md

 - serialization of 2D geometry (geom2) to continous SVG paths, where the color (initial fill) is 'black' if not provided
 - serialization of 2D paths (path2) to individual SVG paths, where the color (initial stroke) is 'none' if not provided

+In addition, geometries can have special attributes (id, class) which will be passed on to the SVG paths.

 ## Table of Contents

 - [Installation](#installation)